partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 }
 ```

+*When running the code above, there will be some unused imports, however, we will use these imports later on in the tutorial.*

-## Step 2: Create the counter contract
+## Step 2: Build the counter contract
 For better code organization, we will separate the Miden Assembly code from our Rust code.

-Create a directory named `masm` at the root of your `miden-counter-contract` directory.
+Create a directory named `masm` at the **root** of your `miden-counter-contract` directory.
 This will contain our contract and script masm code.

 Initialize the masm directory:
 ```bash